GrapheneCt/TransparentImpose/README.md

 # Known issues

 - Doesn't work in system applications that use shared framebuffer
-- Affects lock screen, making it dim
+- Affects lock screen and some system dialog messages, making it dim